flowagentnu/1rel-documentation/docs/modules/forms/forms-visibility.md

 ## Introduction

-The `visibility` component plays a pivotal role in ensuring that Actional Buttons appear at the right time, to the right users, and in the right context.
+The `visibility` component plays a pivotal role in ensuring that Form Buttons appear at the right time, to the right users, and in the right context.
 It is primarily structured around two key properties: `visual` for defining the button's appearance, and `condition` for setting the logical rules for its display.

 ## Top-Level Properties of `visibility`